Skip to main content

 Counter Party

+The counter_party field declares the relationship between the customer and the beneficiary receiving the payout.
 This field is required in V3 and drives compliance screening.
 Third-party payouts may be subject to additional checks depending on the corridor.

 Account Holder